GG1991/nfpe/_posts/nuclear/2017-05-14-how_to_calculate_a_nr.md

 ---
-title: How a Nuclear Reactor works
+title: How To Calculate a Nuclear Reactor
 category: Nuclear
 author: Guido Giuntoli
 use_math: true